zkarpinski/cloud-custodian/README.md

 access requirements), tag policies, and cost management via garbage collection of unused resources and off-hours resource management.

+Custodian also supports running policies on infrastructure as code assets to provide feedback directly on developer workstations or within CI pipelines.

 Custodian policies are written in simple YAML configuration files that enable users to specify policies on a resource type (EC2, ASG, Redshift, CosmosDB, PubSub Topic) and are constructed from a vocabulary of filters